bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 It wasn't an evil sounding voice, but it bore a grim tone to it.
 It sounded like too much confidence for Adrex' liking.

-As his eyes shifted focus, a white haired human about halfway through his forties sat on a chair with his legs planted firmly in front of him.
+As his eyes shifted focus, a white-haired human about halfway through his forties sat on a chair with his legs planted firmly in front of him.
-His white shirt underneath his brown vest had a emblem sewn into it, and his hands held...
+His white shirt underneath his brown vest had an emblem sewn into it, and his hands held...
 Adrex' gun.

 The man inspected it, turned it around, grabbed it firmly by the grip, and held it in a straight arm towards Adrex' left, before taking it in for another closer inspection.
 Poking around it, the human also found the way to open it up to quickly study, before his face became *very* grim, and his eyes pieced right into Adrex' own.